 More whiplash cases could also be challenged in the small claims court, making it easier for insurers because they would not have to pay a successful claimant's costs.

 The government said it was taking action after figures showed there had been a 60% increase in personal injury claims relating to road accidents since 2006, despite a 20% fall in reported accidents.

 There are estimated to be about 1,500 whiplash claims made in the UK every day.

 Insurers say that whiplash claims cost them £2bn a year, equivalent to £90 per vehicle policy.

 Mr Grayling said: "For too long, honest drivers have been bearing the price of a system that has been open to abuse and it is time for that to change.

-"We are proposing action to support effective whiplash diagnosis by medical experts and to simplify procedures which will help bring speculative or fraudulent claims before a judge - so genuine claims can still be settled but fraudsters are left in no doubt there will be no more easy paydays."'Footing the bill'
+"We are proposing action to support effective whiplash diagnosis by medical experts and to simplify procedures which will help bring speculative or fraudulent claims before a judge - so genuine claims can still be settled but fraudsters are left in no doubt there will be no more easy paydays."